-- D. However, much economic analysis and policy-making considers employment at the individual level, without accounting for household dynamics.
+- In both instances, then, the structure of the household and its dynamics shape the operation of labour markets by affecting the supply of labour. - D. However, much economic analysis and policy-making considers employment at the individual level, without accounting for household dynamics.
 This presents a highly misleading picture of labour market dynamics; as suggested in Module 3, it is crucial to account for the structure of the household and its dynamics when devising labour market and employment policies, if the aim is to raise living standards and reduce poverty. - E. Labour market and employment policies cannot assume a limitless supply of available labour because of the role of unpaid work in making labour available.
 Effective employment policies should be based on the analysis of the allocation of unpaid work and the development of a prior set of economic and social policies that reduce and redistribute unpaid work. - F. Time use surveys, of the type introduced to participants in Module 3 and further discussed in Module 4, are an important means of providing the data necessary to inform policies that recognize the allocation of unpaid work and the need to reallocate such work when formulating effective employment policies.